Tuition and Costs for Colorado Mountain College

 Technology Fees at CMC

-Students pay a technology fee every semester based upon their credit load with a maximum of $50/semester.
-Student living in CMC residence halls pay an additional $100 per semester, which is included in their room charge.
+Students living in CMC residence halls pay an additional $100 per semester, which is included in their room charge.

 Student Activity Fees at CMC